jakewalsh90/Terraform-Azure/README.md

 # Terraform-Azure
-This repository contains Terraform sample code for Azure -  snippets, useful bits, samples, labs and more.
-Be warned - some of these are simply things I use in my lab and may have no real world use!
+This repository contains Terraform sample code for Azure -  mostly smaller deployments, labs, test environments.
+These are environments I used to demonstrate/test.
+Feel free to use these as you wish! :)

 ## About the code in this Repository